2026 Click! Academy Workshops

 Students will have the opportunity to attend one or both sessions.

-BIO: Pete Coco is a Brooklyn-based portrait photographer known for creating bold, engaging images that defy convention.
+Instructor Bio: Pete Coco is a New York-based portrait photographer known for creating bold, engaging images that defy convention.
 Pete strives to capture authentic emotion from his subjects, and loves using dramatic light and a cinematic approach.
-He works with a wide range of clients including actors, musicians, executives, authors, and creatives who refuse to settle for an average portrait.
+He works with a wide range of clients including actors, musicians, executives, and creatives who refuse to settle for an average portrait.

 Pete’s passion as an artist and photographer also drives The Portrait Community, a mentoring group he runs for photographers where he helps them sharpen their craft, grow their businesses, and cultivate a mindset for success.

-He also shares his perspective with 30K+ subscribers on YouTube, where he talks shop about portraiture, gear, and everything else photography.
-When he’s not working with clients or mentoring creatives, Pete can be found lugging his upright bass and camera around the New York City, playing with a variety of musicians and simultaneously documenting the New York music scene.
+Besides this, he shares his perspective with 30K+ subscribers on YouTube, where he talks shop about portraiture, gear, and everything in between.
+When he’s not working with clients or mentoring creatives, Pete can be found lugging his upright bass and camera around New York, playing with a variety of musicians and simultaneously documenting the music scene.

 You can learn more about Pete and his work at: Long Island Headshots & Portraits